josepablocam/changestructor/README.md

 export CHG_ROOT_DIR=$(pwd)
 ```

-from chgstructor's source root folder.
+from `changestructor`'s source root folder.

 You may want to add this environment variable to your usual dot files.

-Whenever you want to use chgstructor you need to activate it's conda
+Whenever you want to use `changestructor` you need to activate it's conda
 environment (which we used to avoid clobbering other installs).

 ```